Modeling the imprints of large-scale magnetized structures on $\gamma$-rays from extragalactic transients: Discussions and Summary

-While the $\gamma$-ray source could be unrelated to GRB~221009A, we discussed that the GRB exploded in a cosmological structured region with $\approx 5$~Mpc radius and $\approx 10$~nG magnetic field.
-UHECRs accelerated in the GRB jet propagate in structured regions of the IGM to produce secondary cascade emission by interacting with the EBL and CMB photons.
-Deflection of the UHECRs and hence of the cascade $\gamma$ rays in the structured region could explain an angular offset and corresponding extended VHE emission from GRB~221009A.
-Note that for our assumed value of $1.82\times 10^{-5}$~nG for the magnetic field in the void region, the deflection angle is only $\lesssim 0.2^\circ$.
-Such a deflection in the void region cannot explain the $0.75^\circ$ offset of the 665.6 GeV photon.
-We have also explored the delay timescale for the cascade emission using analytic estimates, resulting in $\gtrsim 10^3$~yrs.
-The isotropic-equivalent energy required for cosmic-ray protons to power the cascade emission is $\sim 10^{57}$~erg.
-This corresponds to a factor $\gtrsim 50$ times more energy released in UHE protons over the time scale of the late photon detection compared to the isotropic-equivalent energy released in $\gamma$-rays \cite{latboat}.
+\begin{enumerate}[leftmargin=*] \item UHECRs, injected by the GRB jet, can propagate through structured regions of the IGM and generate secondary cascade emission via interactions with EBL and CMB photons.
+However, the IC cascade in the structured region is severely diluted.
+Deflected UHECRs escaping the magnetized structure can produce off-axis $\gamma$-ray upon further propagation in the void IGM.
+The geometric delay is of the order tens of Myr, while the UHE protons experience a time delay of $\sim$kyr within the cluster region.
+This model requires a weaker magnetic field in the IGM, $B_{\rm IGM}\sim 10^{-7}$ nG.
+The isotropic-equivalent energy in UHE protons required to power the cascade emission is $\sim 10^{57}\,{\rm erg}$.
+This corresponds to a substantially high energy released in UHE protons over the delay time scale of the sub-threshold photon, approximately $\sim 100$ times that compared to the isotropic-equivalent energy released in $\gamma$-rays \citep{Axelsson_2025}.